just4jc/corda/docs/source/key-concepts-data-model.rst

 .. image:: whitepaper/images/partiesto.png

+In the diagram above, we see a State object representing a cash claim of £100 against a commercial bank, owned by a fictional shipping company.
+The state object explicitly refers by hash to its governing legal prose and to the contract code that governs its transitions.

 States contain arbitrary data, but they always contain at minimum a hash of the bytecode of a **contract code** file, which is a program expressed in JVM byte code that runs sandboxed inside a Java virtual machine.
 Contract code (or just "contracts" in the rest of this document) are globally shared pieces of business logic.